dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 dojo build --watch
 ```

 then open up a web browser and navigate to [`http://localhost:9999`](http://localhost:9999).
-You should see the Biz-E Bodies title that we started with, but if you examine the actual DOM, you will see that the Banner's `<h1>` tag has been wrapped by the App's `<div>`, so everything appears to be working.
+You should see the Biz-E-Bodies title that we started with, but if you examine the actual DOM, you will see that the Banner's `<h1>` tag has been wrapped by the App's `<div>`, so everything appears to be working.

-In the next section, we'll create the `Worker` widget that will show the portrait and name of our Biz-E bodies.
+In the next section, we'll create the `Worker` widget that will show the portrait and name of our Biz-E-Bodies.

 {% section %}

 ## Creating the Worker widget

-{% task 'Create the `Worker` widget and use it to some information about a worker' %}
+{% task 'Create the `Worker` widget and use it to some information about a worker.' %}

 Now it is time to create our Worker widget.
 For now, this widget will only render static content.
 We will use its properties to allow the application to customize what is rendered.
 Our goal is to end up with something that looks like this: